Facility Search Criteria Help

 Search for facilities or permits by name or partial name.
 Be sure to try all possible variations of a facility's name.
 For example, if an abbreviation does not work, try using whole words (i.e., International Metals Company instead of INMETCO).
 The search is not case sensitive.

 Words separated by a space are treated as one search term.
 Separate multiple search terms with a semi-colon (“;”).
-Alternatively, click the Add More button to add a value to the Selected Search Criteria panel and clear the input field for a new value.
+Alternatively, to search on multiple facility names, separate them with a semicolon in the text box.
 This search allows data entry of up to 2,500 characters.

 The search returns facilities that match any of the search terms.
 Note that a match may be found within any of the current facility names associated with the Facility Registry Service (FRS) ID; however, only the primary facility name is displayed in the search results table.
 The primary facility name may differ depending on the selected media program search type (e.g., the All Media Programs search results table displays the facility name in FRS).
 For more information, see Facility Search Results Help.